zgulde/cods/README.md

 # 3. create a database and user for the application
 ./server db create blog_db blog_user
-# optionally run a migration
+# optionally run a migration or seeder
-./server db migrate blog_db ~/IdeaProjects/myblog/migration.sql
+./server db run blog_db ~/IdeaProjects/myblog/migration.sql

 # 4. setup your server to listen for requests for your domain
 ./server site create myblog.com